 Riegelsville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Riegelsville is a borough of sales and office workers, managers, and professionals.
 There are especially a lot of people living in Riegelsville who work in management occupations (20.29%), sales jobs (15.65%), and office and administrative support (8.56%).

-Telecommuters are a relatively large percentage of the workforce: 9.98% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Riegelsville telecommute to their jobs.
+Overall, about 9.98% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Riegelsville in 2022 was $43,038, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $172,152 for a family of four.
 However, Riegelsville contains both very wealthy and poor people as well.